-Able to compile, plan and manage budgets, control cash flow, institute financial risk management and administer procurement processes in accordance with recognised financial practices.
-Further to ensure that all financial transactions are managed in an ethical manner

-ACHIEVEMENT LEVELS BASIC COMPETENT ADVANCED SUPERIOR Understand basic financial concepts and methods as they relate to institutional processes and activities Exhibit knowledge of general financial concepts, planning, budgeting and forecasting and how they interrelate Take active ownership of planning, budgeting and forecasting processes and provides credible answers to queries within own responsibility.
+CLUSTER : LEADING COMPETENCIES COMPETENCY NAME : Financial Management COMPETENCY DEFINITION : Able to compile, plan and manage budgets, control cash flow, institute financial risk management and administer procurement processes in accordance with recognised financial practices.
+Further to ensure that all financial transactions are managed in an ethical manner ACHIEVEMENT LEVELS BASIC COMPETENT ADVANCED SUPERIOR Understand basic financial concepts and methods as they relate to institutional processes and activities • Exhibit knowledge of general financial concepts, planning, budgeting and forecasting and how they interrelate Take active ownership of planning, budgeting and forecasting processes and provides credible answers to queries within own responsibility.
 Develop planning tools to assist in evaluating and monitoring future expenditure trends.
 Display awareness into the various sources of financial data, reporting mechanisms, financial governance, processes and systems Assess, identify and manage financial risks.
-Prepare budgets that are aligned to the strategic objectives of the institution.
-Set budget frameworks for the institution.
+Prepare budgets that are aligned to the strategic objectives of the institution. • Set budget frameworks for the institution.
 Understand the importance of financial accountability Assume a cost-saving approach to financial management.
 Address complex budgeting and financial management concerns.
-Set strategic direction for the institution on expenditure and other financial processes.
+Set strategic direction for the institution on expenditure and other financial processes. • Understand the importance of asset control.
 Prepare financial reports based on specified formats.
 Put systems and processes in place to enhance the quality and integrity of financial management practices.
 Build and nurture partnerships to improve financial management and achieve financial savings.
-Understand the importance of asset Consider and understand the financial implications of decisions and suggestions.
+Consider and understand the financial implications of decisions and suggestions.
 Advise on policies and procedures regarding asset control.
-Actively identify and implement new methods to improve asset control. control.
+Actively identify and implement new methods to improve asset control.
 Ensure that delegation and instructions as required by National Treasury guidelines are reviewed and updated.
 Identify and implement proper monitoring and evaluation practices to ensure appropriate spending against budget.
 Promote National Treasury's regulatory framework for Financial Management.
 Display professionalism in dealing with financial data and processes.